top of page

 No one succeeds alone—having the right support system is essential.

 • Seek mentors and sponsors.
 A mentor can guide you, while a sponsor actively advocates for your career growth.
-Can't afford the price tag?
-Ask for company sponsorship or contribution from your professional development budget and check out my mentoring program to learn more.
+Ask yourself you who admire most in your network and reach out to ask for a conversation.

 • Surround yourself with supportive peers.
 Confidence grows in environments where you feel valued and heard.
 Engage in any ERG or women's groups, or maybe start your own.